 I know this may sound like it’s a little too good to be true, but the hard truth is that this formula can take a lot of work to get right.
 More importantly, if you decide to ignore it, or worse, never even think about your branding, your target audience will come up with their own idea of what your brand is all about.
 If you’re not branding your business, you can be sure other people are doing it for you.

-Okay, now that you know a little more about what goes into creating a real estate brand, let’s dig a little deeper into the process.
+Okay, now that you know a little more about what goes into creating a real estate brand, let’s dig a little deeper into the process and general real estate marketing plan.
 If you follow the six steps below, you can start building a real estate brand that lasts.

 Step 1.
 Gather Information About Your Geographic Farm

 Before you even think about building a real estate brand, you need to understand your audience.
 If you want to make money, your audience should be the people that are most likely to place a high value on the services you offer.
 For most Real Estate Professionals, that means the people that live in your geographic farm area.
 If you tailor your branding to them, they are going to be more likely to respond positively to your brand and hire you.
 It really is that simple.

 While this may seem obvious at first, many agents, teams, and even brokerages, don’t take the time to figure out who they’re marketing to before making branding decisions that will have a massive impact on how their company is perceived in the market.
 To avoid this mistake, you need to gather as much research on your farm area as possible.
 Here’s what you should try to learn for both buyers and sellers: